mageplaza/magento-2-instagram-feed/README.md

 ### Show the number of Likes and Comments

-To effectively convince customers, Instagram Feed enable displaying the number of Likes and Comments on every image.
+To effectively convince customers, Magento 2 Instagram Feed enable displaying the number of Likes and Comments on every image.

 The customers tend to feel more interested in the images which can gain more social visibility and concern.
 Showing numbers of likes and comments is a good way to present your Instagram Photos' social interaction and make the store site become more interactive than ever.